jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 The SDHPC HTTP and SSH application routers provide stable endpoints for all users, regardless of their migration status.
 Moving a user is accomplished by changing the group membership of their account from group A to group B.
 This group membership directs their connections to cluster A or cluster B, respectively, depending on the location of their data.
-Group and Cluster ressignment is transparent to the user.
+Group and Cluster reassignment is transparent to the user.

 To further simplify the user experience, we provide the same file system namespace and scheduler partitions in both cluster environments.
 The file system namespace is made consistent across cluster environment by using appropriate bind mounts.